stephensong/AssemblyScript/README.md

 --------------

 <details><p>
-The most prominent difference of JavaScript and any strictly typed language is that, in TypeScript/JavaScript, a variable can reference a value of any type.
-This implies that a JavaScript VM has to conduct additional book-keeping of a value's type in addition to its value and that it has to perform additional checks whenever a variable is accessed.
-Modern JavaScript VMs shortcut the overhead introduced by this and similar dynamic features by generating case-specific code based on statistical information collected just in time, effectively reducing the amount of checks to perform implicitly and thus speeding up execution significantly.
+The most prominent difference of JavaScript and any strictly typed language is that, in JavaScript, a variable can reference a value of any type.
+This implies that a JavaScript execution environment has to emit additional runtime checks whenever a variable is accessed.
+Modern JavaScript VMs shortcut the overhead introduced by this and similar dynamic features by generating case-specific code based on statistical information collected just in time (JIT), speeding up execution significantly.
 Similarily, developers shortcut the overhead of remembering each variable's type by using TypeScript.
-The combination of both also makes a good match because it potentially aids the JIT compiler.
+The combination of both also makes for a good match because it potentially aids the JIT compiler.

-Nonetheless, TypeScript isn't a *strictly* typed language after all because it allows specific constructs to resort to JavaScript's dynamic features.
-For example, TypeScript allows annotating function parameters as omittable (i.e. `someParameter?: number`), effectively resulting in a union type `number | undefined` at runtime, just like it also allows declaring union types explicitly.
-Conceptionally, these constructs are incompatible with a strict, AOT-compiled type system unless relatively expensive workarounds are introduced.
+Because it has the ability to fall back to dynamic JavaScript features, TypeScript isn't a *strictly* typed language after all.
+For example, TypeScript supports omittable (i.e. `someParameter?: number`) function parameters resulting in a union type `number | undefined` at runtime, just like it also allows declaring union types explicitly.
+These constructs are incompatible with a strict, ahead of time (AOT) compiled type system unless additional runtime checks are emitted that'd usually execute slower than similar code running in a VM that has the ability to perform optimizations at runtime.
 Hence...
 </p><summary><strong>TL;DR</strong></summary></details>

-Instead of trying to mimic TypeScript/JavaScript as closely as possible at the expense of performance (recap that: slower than similar code running in a JIT-compiling VM), AssemblyScript tries to support TypeScript features as closely as reasonable, not supporting certain JavaScript-specific dynamic constructs intentionally:
+Instead of reimplementing TypeScript *as closely as possible* at the expense of performance, AssemblyScript tries to support its features *as closely as reasonable* while not supporting certain dynamic constructs intentionally:

 * All types must be annotated to avoid possibly unwanted implicit type conversions
 * Optional function parameters require an initializer expression